ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### `Deposit` logs

-Every Ethereum 1.0 deposit, of size greater than `MIN_DEPOSIT_AMOUNT`, emits a `Deposit` log for consumption by the beacon chain.
+Every Ethereum 1.0 deposit, of size at least `MIN_DEPOSIT_AMOUNT`, emits a `Deposit` log for consumption by the beacon chain.
 The deposit contract does little validation, pushing most of the validator onboarding logic to the beacon chain.
-In particular, the proof of possession (a BLS12 signature) is not verified by the deposit contract.
+In particular, the proof of possession (a BLS12-381 signature) is not verified by the deposit contract.

 ### `Eth2Genesis` log